Global TWS market to see 33% growth in 2021, Apple set to lead

-New Delhi, May 6 (IANS) The global TWS (True Wireless Stereo Headset) market is expected to grow 33 per cent (year-over-year) in 2021, reaching 310 million units, according to a new report.
+New Delhi: The global TWS (True Wireless Stereo Headset) market is expected to grow 33 per cent (year-over-year) in 2021, reaching 310 million units, according to a new report.

 Apple will remain a leader selling around 84 million units but still lose share by 4 per cent.